princeton-sns/specreds/README.md

 The implementation of the storage layer is based on the Ceph codebase v16.2.4.
 This artifact uses `Docker` as the instance pool, where applications will be running inside a docker container.
 This artifact uses `oltpbench` benchmark framework as the clients, with the `TPC-C` workload to load up the applications.

 The goal of this artifact is to reproduce the figures in the evaluation section of our ATC paper.
-Specifically, Figures 4, 5, 6, and 7.
+Specifically, Figures 4, 5, 6, and 7, and to serve as a starting point for readers interested in applying speculative recovery.

 ## Contents of this repository